Anantcel/Automation_Framework/README.md

-automation framework capable of supporting UI, web services, and BDD.
+Automation framework capable of supporting UI, web services, and BDD.